-The BA program introduces students to the concept of sustainability in the context of real-world problems.
+The Bachelor of Arts (BA) program introduces students to the concept of sustainability in the context of real-world problems.
 This environmental green degree program explores the interaction of environmental, economic, and social systems.

 Students can pursue the following tracks within the BA in Sustainability: